paladique/Workshop-DataInAzure/README.md

 ## Demo

 The notebook for this demo explores a data source from the [Azure Open Datasets Catalog](https://azure.microsoft.com/en-us/services/open-datasets/catalog/) on [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/en-us/services/open-datasets/catalog/noaa-integrated-surface-data).
-We'll be converting the structure of one of these data sets to another with Azure Data factory and using Azure Notebooks to view the data and form our query with [Pandas](https://pandas.pydata.org/).
+We'll be converting the structure of one of these data sets to another with Azure Data factory and using Azure Machine Learning Studio to view the data and form our query with Python and the [Pandas](https://pandas.pydata.org/) library.

 ## Prerequisites